hyosung11/Launch-School/journal.md

 11:20 Started Lesson 4: JavaScript Collections.
 I'm horny right now and hungry.
 Hmm.

 11:26 Playing around with themes and changed to GitHub theme that I don't like and tried to change back to Atom One Dark, but it looks different.
 Ugh.

+11:39 Outlined Lesson 4: JavaScript Collections > 2.
+Collections Basics.
+Now I want to watch a little soccer as a break.